 Page 7

-Rod's class picnic at the end of the year was held at Boomer lake, a site I had never visited.
-There was a large, covered deck, built out over the water.
-It was a big and heavy platform and even walking out across it didn't cause any movement of the floor which was directly over the water.
-At one end of the space was a juke box filled with the latest dance music.
-The rails around it allowed a person to be able to look down into the red, sienna colored, water which had run off the red clay soil during the spring rains.
+Rod's class picnic at the end of the year was held at Boomer lake, a place I had never visited.
+There was a large covered deck built out over the water.
+This heavy platform let us walk across it with no movement of the floor which was directly over the water.
+At one end of the space a juke box filled with the latest dance music caused the area to all at once be of interest.
+The rails around this porch like place allowed a person to be able to look down into the red, sienna colored, water which had run off the red clay soil during the spring rains.
 That hue was so strong the waters looked to be mud moving and rippling.
-Benches lined the outer edges and there was plenty of room for seating for the folks who were onlookers of the dance floor.
+Benches lined the outer edges and there was plenty of room for seating the folks who were onlookers for the dancers on the floor.
+I was reminded of the happy times at Flaming Arrow in highschool at Chilocco Boarding School where we danced away our cares every evening.

 Rod had made a decision, alone, in his usual way, to look for work in Oklahoma City.
 This too, would become a pattern.
 All that was left, in Stillwater, was for us to clean up a few small debts, say goodbye to friends of my faith, and to his Uncle's family.
 After all, they had been my friends and confidants.

-His aunt had taken me in and treated me as well as one of her own daughters.
-She seemed genuinely proud of me.
-Mary Jane had her master's degree in Home Economics and had taught at the college.
-She was a well-spring of virtual knowledge as far as running their business, sewing wardrobes for her own college girls, running a small café for their sales lot, and was just generally managing any of the work and services about the town.
-Her girls were busy with their lives, and she was left to pick up the work there at the cattle sales lot.
-I learned a lot from Mary Jane Selph Flood.
+The two girls were in college and were busy with their lives.
+Mary Jane was left to pick up the work at the cattle sales lot.
+I learned a lot from this woman, Mary Jane Selph Flood.
 I enjoyed the stories she told about her own family.
-Her father was a banker and her grandfather had been a doctor who was “engaged” in treating some of the early day outlaws who hid out in his small town close to Stillwater.
-They simply made payment for the fixing of their gunshot wounds with a sack of money left on the table.
-Of course, the doctor would not and, in fact, could not ask any questions.
+Her father was a banker and his father had been a doctor who was "engaged" in treating some of the early day outlaws who hid out in his small town close to Stillwater.
+These rogues simply made payment for the fixing of their gunshot wounds with a sack of money left on the table.
+The doctor would not and, in fact, could not ask any questions.
+The matter of protecting his patients and family had to remain uppermost.

-Mary Jane's husband, Ross, suffered a heart attack that year and I remember the day she came by the house to tell me.
+Mary Jane's husband, Ross, Rod’s uncle, suffered a heart attack that year and I remember the day she came by the house to tell me.
 It was the first time she showed anything that was close to worry.
-After she had stayed a while to play with the baby, she was up and gone.
-Her usual personality with a positive, bright, attitude prevailed.
-We remained friends for all the years and I called her on occasion to visit even after we moved back to Ponta City.
+After she stayed a while to play with the baby, Mary Jane stood up with a quick movement as always so she could go on about her business.
+Her usual personality, that of a positive, bright, attitude prevailed.
+We remained friends for all the years and I called her on occasion to visit even after we moved back to Ponca City.
+She and her husband, Ross, moved away from the sales lot as they aged and built a beautiful home in Stillwater where they lived.

 Return to section index page